givingjar/filing-cabinet/files/handbook/bylaws.md

 4. **Gifts.** The Directors, collectively or individually, any officer or designated agent may accept gifts, contributions, bequests, or devise of any property on behalf of the Organization.

-5. **Loans.** No Director, Officer or agent shall have the authority, on behalf of the Organization, to enter into a loan or any other contract of indebtedness except by unanimous vote in a resolution of the Board of Directors.
+5. **Loans.** No Director, Officer or agent shall have the authority, on behalf of the Organization, to enter into a loan or any other contract of indebtedness except by majority vote in a resolution of the Board of Directors.
 The authority designated by this provision shall be limited to a single and specific instance.

 ## Article VIII